-For many foreign women, one of the first medical questions they ask upon resettling abroad is, “Where can I find a gynaecologist?”
-They soon discover that the gynaecological (GYN) care provided by the Dutch health system can vary from the norms of their home country.
-In this feature you will find information on common GYN practices in the Netherlands.
+For many foreign women, one of the first medical questions they ask upon resettling abroad is, “Where can I find a gynecologist?”
+They soon discover that the gynecological (GYN) care provided by the Dutch health system can vary from the norms of their home country.
+In this feature, you will find information on common GYN practices in the Netherlands.

 Do private GYNs exist?
 In essence the answer is no. Doctors here do not generally set up private practices for patients to choose whom they wish to be attended by.
 Whether one has private or state health insurance, all patients must register with a general practitioner (GP) and are treated equally.

 The GP must be consulted prior to visiting a specialist.
 With his/her consent a patient is then forwarded to a gynecologist, for example.
 It is up to your GP to find a GYN for you if it is seen as necessary.
 But be warned, as one Dutch woman who has lived in various countries advised, “You need to ask your GP for a specialist right up front.
 Don’t wait for them to decide for you.”

 A female GYN in her early thirties who works at a university hospital in the Randstad said, “Of course if you visit a GYN and do not like that person, provided you have private health insurance, you can switch to another GYN at another hospital or ask the reception to make an appointment with another doctor at the same hospital.”
 However there is no guarantee you will see the same GYN each time you make an appointment, even when you are pregnant, unless you specifically request that person and can be available on the day he/she has polyclinic duties (sees patients and does routine check-ups).